johnowhitaker/personal_site/posts/watch_b_grow.md

 ![](images/bio_lab_plates.png)

 The first batch I made I used tap water, which here in Portland has some treatment that sticks around.
-Less grew on hose than on the second batch where I used distilled water.
+Less grew on those than on the second batch where I used distilled water.

 I did a test comparing some supplements a friend had that she *hoped* were sterile (they were not) with some probiotics I had that had one species alive and present (as the selling point) vs a control plate or two with nothing added.
 I also swabbed some of the flocs that I still have sitting around (they have algae growing there too now!) and got a much more diverse plate as a result :D

 ![](images/methylobacterium.png)

 There were a few pink colonies in the plate that I swabbed with a floc.
-Since I'd previously [sequenced](https://johnowhitaker.dev/posts/plasmidsaurus.html) these flocs to see what was in em, I had a good candidate for who this could be: methylobacterium.
+Since I'd previously [sequenced](https://johnowhitaker.dev/posts/plasmidsaurus.html) these flocs to see what was in em, I have a good candidate for who this could be: methylobacterium.
 Known to form pink colonies (see column C, screenshot from [here](https://www.tandfonline.com/doi/full/10.4161/psb.6.4.14335) compared to the colonies I saw (left) and the results from streaking those out (right).
 Mine are faintly pink, but are also young and should develop more color over time.
 I want to extract and see what carotenoids my strain makes.
 And definitely make some art with it.
 Nobody told me methylobacterium are pink!

 ## DIY Optical Density Logger